Resultant Cutting Velocity Solution

 Cutting Velocity given Tool Lives and Cutting Velocity for Reference Machining Condition

-Go Cutting Velocity = Reference Cutting Velocity*(Reference Tool Life/Tool Life)^Taylor's Tool Life Exponent
+Go Cut Velocity = Reference Cutting Velocity in Cutting Velocity*(Reference Tool Life in Cutting Velocity/Tool Life in Cutting Velocity)^Taylors Tool Life Exponent in Cutting Velocity

 Cutting Velocity for given Tool Life and Volume of Metal Removed